wision-lab/visionsim/docs/source/tutorials/large-dataset.rst

 .. note:: For brevity, there's a few things that have been omitted in this tutorial, for the full source, see ``scripts/mkdataset.py``.
 Notably, extra dependencies may be needed.

 Here, we assume each scene is setup correctly and has an animation range of [1-600].
-The scenes used for this example can be `found here <https://drive.google.com/drive/folders/1gRxhL3rbGDTfgKytre8WkbBu-QDJFy15?usp=sharing>`_.
+The scenes used for this example can be `found here <https://drive.google.com/drive/folders/1gRxhL3rbGDTfgKytre8WkbBu-QDJFy15?usp=sharing>`_, and the final dataset can be `found here <https://github.com/WISION-Lab/datasets?tab=readme-ov-file#visionsim-50-dataset-pre-release>`_.

 For clarity, we'll refer to a single blend-file as a scene, and a sequence will refer to a rendered portion of a scene.
 So if we use ``sequences_per_scene=10`` and we're rendering from 20 scenes, we will have 200 sequences which will be saved roughly like so::

-    DATSETS-DIR
+    DATASETS-DIR
     └── renders
         ├── SCENE-NAME
         │   ├── SEQUENCE-ID